The Imperfect Storytelling Tense

 👉 Deep Dive: See the "Gostava de" section in the Polite Requests guide

-The Mechanics (Conjugations & Irregulars)
+The Mechanics (Conjugations and Irregulars)

 👉 Deep Dive: The Complete Portuguese Imperfect Conjugation Guide